mapeveri/django-musette/README.rst

 5. Infinite scroll for comments of one topic.
 6. Support of files media for topics.
 7. Easy integration with other applications Django of your project.
-8. Support for moderate forums.
+8. Pre-moderation of topics.
 9. Models registered in admin django for administrators.
 10. Possibility of hide forums unused.
-11. Modern design, thank you to Bootstrap material design
+11. Modern design, thank you to Bootstrap material design.
 12. Avatar.
-13. Pre-moderation.
-14. Support to English and Spanish language.
+13. Support to English and Spanish language.
-15. Validation of forms in real time with AngularJs.
+14. Validation of forms in real time with AngularJs.

 Contribute:
 -----------